US citizens now account for more than half of the inquiries, followed by investors from Europe.

 "We expect further easements to be announced in the near future.

-Complete our Free Assessment form and mention your interest in attending our Investor and Business Migration Webinar.
+Ask Dr. Hallwass whether you qualify for a visa that will allow you to live in New Zealand: Complete our Free Assessment form and mention your interest in attending our Investor and Business Migration Webinar.